Good Earth Farm | ![]() |

 at the later stages of summer.
 The volume of flowers is impressive, and the

-flowers.
-Moonflower is quite popular in the southern US, and in the tropics,
+morning glory flowers.
+Moonflower is quite popular in

-the evening.
-Lastly, we have a new variety called Grandpa's Carnival
+evening.
+Lastly, we have a new variety called Carnival , a kaleidoscope

 Petunia (Waves).
 The wave petunias are still

-they are reliable bloomers, and they do not require a lot of work (other than
+bloomers, and they do not require a lot of work (other than consistent

-will grow over a foot tall.
-This is an ideal plant to use in combination with
+Silver Wave, which will grow over a foot tall.
+This is an ideal plant to use

-other colors around the edge of the pot or basket.
-The color is more
+can plant the other colors around the edge of the pot or basket.
+The color is

-silvery-white/pale lavender.
+more silvery-white/pale lavender.
 The color goes well with other flowers.
-We also
+We

-have two colors from the E3 Easy Wave Series, which make large flowers with a
+also have Blue Sky from the E3 Easy Wave Series, which make large flowers with

 Rudbeckia. is a favorite flower for